ConsumerAffairs Unaccredited Brand

 Free FICO credit score: Discover provides a free online FICO credit score for consumers who have an account.

 Reputation: Discover has a great reputation as one of the largest lending institutions in the country.
 The company also has a wonderful reputation for customer service.

 Convenience: The website makes it easy to apply for an account and set up payments.

 Best for: Consumers who have good-to-excellent credit, consumers in need of a balance transfer and consumers who need to establish or rebuild credit.

 Beverly Harzog is a nationally-recognized credit card expert, consumer advocate and author.
 She’s appeared on Fox News, CNN Newsource, NBC New York and more.
 Her advice has been featured in The Wall Street Journal, USA Today, Money Magazine, CNNMoney.com, The New York Times, Kiplinger, Real Simple, Time.com, Family Circle and much more.

-Discover Company Profile
+Discover Company Information